 A student may show changes from typical mood or normal behavior.
 These changes may indicate that he or she is experiencing some sort of distress.
-You may wish to involve a counselor if a student withdraws from usual classroom interaction, has spells of unexplained crying or outbursts of anger, or demonstrates unusual irritability.
+You may wish to involve the Student Support Manager if a student withdraws from usual classroom interaction, has spells of unexplained crying or outbursts of anger, or demonstrates unusual irritability.
 These behaviors may be symptoms of anxiety or depression, which are common concerns for college students.

 Drug and alcohol abuse

-Indications of excessive drinking, drug abuse, or drug dependence are reason for counselor intervention.
+Indications of excessive drinking, drug abuse, or drug dependence are reason for Cyclone Care Team referral for intervention.
 In the case of intoxication, drug overdose, or severe drug reaction, call Campus Security (320.308.333) or 911.

 Many students find the demands of college-level work to be greater than they anticipated.
-Signs of poor study strategies, excessive test anxiety, or repeated absences from class are all issues that might benefit from counseling services.
+Signs of poor study strategies, excessive test anxiety, or repeated absences from class are all issues that might benefit from Academic Advising.
 The Center for Academic Success and Disability Services are also services that can assist students with these issues.

 A clear career plan can contribute greatly to students' motivation and success in college.
-Counseling services can be effective in helping students through a career decision-making process and developing career plans and goals.
-Students who indicate they are undecided or confused by career options may find counseling to be a useful resource.
+Career Services can be effective in helping students through a career decision-making process and developing career plans and goals.
+Students who indicate they are undecided or confused by career options may find Career Services and Academic Advising to be useful resources.